coryflad/device-history-record-capstone-client/README.md

 ## API Documentation
 API Documentation details:
-* get all users
+* Get all users

 ## Responsive
 App is built to be usable on mobile devices, as well as responsive across mobile, tablet, laptop, and desktop screen resolutions.

 ## Development Roadmap
 This is v1.0 of the app, but future enhancements are expected to include:
-* add the ability to use a bar code reader for data entry
+* Add the ability to use a bar code reader for data entry
-* add the ability to upload photos of product ID labels
+* Add the ability to upload photos of product ID labels
+* Provide validation for pass/fail criteria

 ## How to run it
 Use command line to navigate into the project folder and run the following in terminal